bitwalker/swarm/README.md

   This is how Swarm handles process handoff between nodes, and automatic restarts when nodedown events occur and the cluster topology changes.

+### Process handoff

+Processes may be redistributed between nodes when a node joins, or leaves, a cluster.
+You can indicate whether the handoff should simply restart the process on the new node, start the process and then send it the handoff message containing state, or ignore the handoff and remain on it's current node.

+Process state can be transferred between running nodes during process redistribution by using the `{:swarm, :begin_handoff}` and `{:swarm, :end_handoff, state}` callbacks.
+However process state will be lost when a node hosting a distributed process terminates.
+In this scenario you must restore the state yourself.

 ## Consistency Guarantees